adw-calara/MyRoofRecharge_Proposals/replit.md

 - Company logo on cover page
 - One-click Word document generation with image
 - Automatic calculations and live preview
-- Each product solution on its own page
+- Each section fits on one page for professional presentation